Real-time MRI: k-space sampling

 Efficient k-space sampling also decreases data collection time.
 Rectilinear scanning has become the standard k-space sampling method for MRI.
 However, the process takes a relatively long time as it samples the entire k-space equally.
 Because of this delay, other sampling methods are used to capture real-time motion.
 Single shot echo planar imaging is one extremely fast sampling method in which all of the data for the MR image is collected from one RF pulse.
-However, it is important to note that the EPI method is still a Cartesian sampling method, like the rectilinear scan, equally sampling the entire k-space.
+However, the EPI method is still a Cartesian sampling method, like the rectilinear scan, equally sampling the entire k-space.
 Spiral sampling, like EPI, only requires a single RF pulse to sample the entire k-space.
 Radial and spiral sampling are also used as methods to efficiently sample the k-space, with spiral also only requiring a single RF pulse to sample the k-space.
 Both radial and spiral sampling are more efficient than the Cartesian methods because they oversample low frequencies, which allows for general motion capture and better real-time image reconstruction.
 Thus, radial or spiral sampling of the k-space are now the preferred methods for real-time MRI reconstruction.